 Treatment of ICP: UDCA

 The most commonly used treatment in ICP is a drug called ursodeoxycholic acid (also known as urso, UDCA, Actigall and ursodiol).
 UDCA is a naturally occurring bile acid that is present in your body in very small amounts.
 It may sound contradictory that taking an additional bile acid will help, but UDCA is different from the other bile acids.
 It is most likely that it works by improving the flow of bile and reducing the passage of harmful bile acids across the placenta.
-Although UDCA is not licensed for use in pregnancy (as is the case for many drugs), PITCHES, the most recent trial of the drug, showed that it is safe for women to take.

 How does UDCA work?